MostafaSensei106/Radix_Pulse/README.md

 ## About

-Welcome to **Radix Pulse** — a blazing-fast, in-place sorting library for Dart and Flutter.
+Welcome to **Radix Plus** — a blazing-fast, in-place sorting library for Dart and Flutter.
-Radix Pulse provides a set of highly optimized, stable sorting algorithms that can be significantly faster than `List.sort()` for specific data types, especially large lists of numbers (`int`, `double`, and `BigInt`).
+Radix Plus provides a set of highly optimized, stable sorting algorithms that can be significantly faster than `List.sort()` for specific data types, especially large lists of numbers (`int`, `double`, and `BigInt`).
 It uses low-level byte manipulation to achieve top-tier performance, making it ideal for data-intensive applications, scientific computing, and real-time data processing.

 ---